Azure/c-util/devdoc/tqueue_requirements.md

 **SRS_TQUEUE_01_013: [** If `item` is `NULL` then `TQUEUE_PUSH(T)` shall fail and return `TQUEUE_PUSH_INVALID_ARG`. **]**

+If the queue is growable, `TQUEUE_PUSH(T)` shall acquire in shared mode the lock used to guard the growing of the queue.

 **SRS_TQUEUE_01_014: [** `TQUEUE_PUSH(T)` shall execute the following actions until it is either able to push the item in the queue or the queue is full: **]**

 - **SRS_TQUEUE_01_015: [** `TQUEUE_PUSH(T)` shall obtain the current head queue by calling `interlocked_add_64`. **]**